Where to Purchase Gap Insurance for Your Car

 Information to Help You Decide Where to Purchase Gap Insurance

-You do not have to buy gap insurance from a dealer, you have several options to purchase your gap insurance if you decide to buy it when you purchase or lease a car.
+Did you know you do not have to buy gap insurance from a dealer?
+You may have several options to purchase your gap insurance if you decide to buy it when you purchase or lease a car.
+Here's what you need to know.

 3 Options When Shopping for Gap Insurance on Your New Car

-- From your insurance company - most companies now offer gap insurance, always check the insurance company first.
+- From your insurance company—most companies offer gap insurance, always check the insurance company first

 - From an online insurer that offers Gap Insurance